-Over the 21 years, eight studio albums, four film soundtracks and compilations since they formed in Stuart Braithwaite’s living room, Mogwai have become one of the most important groups of a fragmented but increasingly potent British musical underground, all the time steadfastly refused to sit back and rest on their laurels.
+The brilliant Mogwai have been mesmerising listeners over two prolific decades, and have become one of Britain’s most important, enduring and innovative bands.
+Over the 21 years, eight studio albums, a live album and four compilations since they formed in Stuart Braithwaite’s living room, Mogwai have steadfastly refused to sit back and rest on their laurels.

-Atomic was Mogwai’s accompaniment to Mark Cousins’ BBC documentary on the horrors of Hiroshima and the Cold War Arms race.
-As opponents of the presence of the Royal Navy’s Trident deterrent in Scottish waters, this was a subject close to Mogwai’s hearts, and the album gives a lie to the view that instrumental music can’t be political.
-With the tracklisting slightly rejigged, the Atomic soundtrack was released as a standalone album in April 2016, reaching number 20 in the UK charts, their second-highest ever chart placing.
+Atomic was Mogwai’s accompaniment to Mark Cousins’ BBC documentary on the horrors of Hiroshima and the Cold War Arms race and was released as a standalone album in April 2016, reaching number 20 in the UK charts, their second-highest ever chart placing.

 Mogwai toured Atomic alongside the film, in the US, Europe and Japan, including a show in Hiroshima.
 In between touring the band wrote and recorded their ninth studio album, due later this year.
 The as-yet-untitled record sees them reuniting with producer Dave Fridmann for the first time since 2001’s acclaimed Rock Action.
 A couple of years ago, Stuart Braithwaite said of the period recording Young Team that “We were very driven, and it was definitely an exciting time.
 Everyone was hyped up and focused, and a little bit unhinged.
 It was a wild time in the band.”
 With the tantalising prospect that Mogwai’s ninth studio album will pick up where Atomic left off, perhaps some things haven’t really changed at all.